Once you have decided you are going to Walt Disney World on vacation your next big step is figuring out all the logistics.

 Before you go any further you have to decide if you will be staying off site at a local Orlando hotel or on the Disney property at a Walt Disney World Resort.

 There are a plethora of options of hotels for both inside and outside of the Walt Disney World boundaries.
 This post will help you make the crucial decision of if you will stay on or off the Disney premises.

 Let’s cut to the chase.
-If you are planning to ONLY do a Disney World vacation – and by this we mean you are not planning on spending time at the beach or in other parts of Orlando – then the primary reason you would consider staying off site is purely financial.
+If you are planning to ONLY do a Disney World vacation – and by this we mean you are not planning on spending time at the beach or in other parts of Orlando – then the primary reason you would consider staying off-site is purely financial.

 Where you lay your head each night can really pull your budget into never never land, and while we all would like to be like Peter Pan and never grow up, budgets are a real thing that adults need to take into consideration.
-Let’s look at the pros and cons of staying onsite vs offsite and then you can decide whether it’s worth spending the extra money!
+Let’s look at the pros and cons of staying on-site vs off-site and then you can decide whether it’s worth spending the extra money!

 For the most part, you do save money.
 However, there are a few other considerations you need to make sure you take into account beyond just the bottom dollar.
 Lets take a look at the perks of each option to help you decide what makes the most sense for you and your family.

-5 Perks of Staying Off Site When Going To Walt Disney World
+5 Perks of Staying Off-Site When Going To Walt Disney World

-1. More hotel for less money.
+1. More hotel for less money

-When you are staying on the Walt Disney World property you are dining at Walt Disney World.
-You are guaranteed to have high prices for food and fairly limited choices at your resort.
+When you are staying on the Walt Disney World property you are dining at Walt Disney World restaurants.
+You are guaranteed to have high prices for food and fairly limited food choices at your resort.

 3. Transportation to the park

-Many hotels near Disney have complimentary theme park transportation.
-If you choose to stay off site you need to make sure that your hotel has this option.
+Many hotels near Walt Disney World have complimentary theme park transportation.
+If you choose to stay off-site you need to make sure that your hotel has this option.

 4. Get away from it all